May 23, 2012

 “Seriously!”

-Now, I understand that since we have such a large group it might be a bit like comparing apples to tomatoes if there are only four in your family.
-It may take a few days to unwind and realize that just spending time together is the goal, and that can happen with 4 or 44.
+Now, I understand that since we had such a large group for our family reunion, this might be a bit like comparing apples to tomatoes if there are only four in your family.
+It typically takes the first few days of vacation just to unwind.
+If we realize that just spending time together and relaxing is the goal, that can happen with 4 or 44.

 It’s easy to forget, especially on vacation, that the very best things in life are free.

-This is just an inside look at a few things that we did throughout the week.
+This is just an inside look at a few things that we did throughout the week to get your creative juices going.

-Each morning after breakfast, my brother led devotions with the kids.
+Each morning after breakfast, someone led devotions with the kids.

-The teens were all situated on the floor and depending on how late they stayed up the night before, they may or may not have been overly participatory. icon smile How to Plan a Cheap Family Vacation… without being cheap The “kids” ranged in age from 5 – college.
-My eldest niece is an officially married women, and they had their first baby in tow – she was excused from the devotional time…hee hee.
+The teens were all situated on the floor and depending on how late they stayed up the night before, they may or may not have been overly participatory. 🙂 The “kids” ranged in age from 5 through college age.

 The older boys hung out in the parking lot playing b-ball (without a hoop),